 Cooperative learning has a broad set of diverse, positive outcomes for students, including better communication, improved motivation, and even feelings of acceptance and inclusion among group members.
 (6)

-We are currently in Phase II with our NSF SBIR project funding the new Expeditions feature.
+The NSF is funding the new/upcoming Expeditions feature.
 In Expeditions, students work together collaboratively in groups to solve problems: first collecting data to come to a consensus about what the problem is, and then testing engineering solutions to create a recommendation.
-We conducted a pilot at the end of our Phase I work to obtain initial learning data, and are now conducting design-based research during Phase II as we expand and improve.